Happy new Wareable year! It's time to look ahead to what 2017 has in store for us in the wonderful world of wearable and connected-self tech.

 On the job

 Who says you will have to spend big to experience wearable tech?
 Just get work to pay for it.
 Take Microsoft's HoloLens holographic headset for instance.
-A consumer version is still possibly a couple of years away, but the developer version will be up for grabs in early 2016.
-Some of its most interesting potential uses lie in the work place for collaborating on projects and creating plans in 3D.
+A consumer version is still possibly a couple of years away, but the developer version is already out, and could be shaking up the workplace along with all sorts of other AR devices.

 Leaving the wallet (and the phone) behind

 You don't fancy what's on the canteen lunch menu, so you decide to make a quick trip to the shops.
 But you've left your wallet and your phone up on your desk on the 11th floor.
 It's fine though, because you've got an LTE-enabled smartwatch around your wrist.

 And it's not just smartwatches with payment power.
 MasterCard is making a big push for wearable payments into fitness trackers, while we're also seeing NFC payments slip into smart jewellery, with the likes of Ringly getting involved.
 2017 could be the year mobile payments become ubiquitous, so there'll be no reason to panic when you go to pay for your meal and find nothing but old receipts in your pocket.

 A session in the gym

 So you didn't make it for that early morning run.
 Fortunately, you've got that recently acquired gym membership fuelled by that New Year's resolution to get in shape - and you're going to make use of it.
 There's that guy from the gym again who can spot a newbie and wants to lure you with personal training sessions to shed the festive weight.

 You don't need him though.
 That's because you'll have your own personal coach around your wrist, on your arm or even packed inside of a gym shirt.
 Not only have fitness trackers outpaced smartwatches, in 2016 they moved beyond basic tracking, with 2017 set to be a big year for more meaningful metrics.